jrw421/reaction-development-platform/README.md

 ## Customizing Configuration

-The development platform runs the latest version of Reaction by default, but it's possible to select a specific version, or to customize an existing release version.
+The development platform runs the latest version of Mailchimp Open Commerce by default, but it's possible to select a specific version, or to customize an existing release version.

 ### How Configuration Works

-The Reaction development platform uses `make` to run tasks. `make` is aware of the task dependency tree and ensures that all required dependencies are met when running a task.
+The Mailchimp Open Commerce development platform uses `make` to run tasks. `make` is aware of the task dependency tree and ensures that all required dependencies are met when running a task.
 The main tasks and functionality for `make` are configured in `Makefile`.

 Configurations that may change are extracted into `config.mk`.
 This file is checked in to source control and should not be modified.
-It is always configured for the latest Reaction release.
+It is always configured for the latest Mailchimp Open Commerce release.

 If a file named `config.local.mk` exists then it will be loaded after `config.mk`.
 Settings in `config.local.mk` will override those set in `config.mk`.
 It is ignored by source control.

-### Running a Specific Reaction Release Version
+### Running a Specific Mailchimp Open Commerce Release Version

-Configurations for specific Reaction releases (since v3.0.0) are located in `config/reaction-oss`.
+Configurations for specific Mailchimp Open Commerce releases (since v3.0.0) are located in `config/reaction-oss`.
 You may symlink or copy any release configuration to `config.local.mk`.